 How Much Does Assisted Living Cost in Denver (And How Families Pay for It)

-You look up the cost, and for a second, you assume you’re reading it wrong.
+After you’ve toured and have been given a monthly or annual costs, you look at the pamphlet and for a second, you assume you’re reading it wrong.

 Then you read it again.